 UK Air Raid Siren Types

-Jason Miles kindly supplied the disassembled views of a "Gents Syren".
-Paul Lawrence provided the next three images of a 3-Phase which is supplemented by The Gents' (WW2 vintage) pamphlet providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supply.
+In the gallery above, Paul Lawrence provided the first three images of a restored "Gents Syren".
+Jason Miles kindly supplied the disassembled views.
+Adam Bennett, the Gents' pamphlet (of WW2 vintage) providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supplies.

 James Sansom has kindly provided five photographs of his restored Castle Castings siren, which can be identified by the CC on the fan blades as well as the main motor label.

 Paul Lawrence is credited for the additional disassembled view, a nineteen fifties version of the Castle siren with a different motor (featuring a rounded shape of junction box) and finally a Castle with a single phase motor and capacitor standing alongside but not yet wired into circuit.